-It is very curious thus to see in the midst of a civilized people, a set of harmless savages wandering about without knowing where they shall sleep at night, and gaining their livelihood by hunting in the woods.
+It is very carious thus to see in the midst of a civilized people, a set of harmless avages wandering about vihiout howing where they shall alsep at night, and gaining their livelihood by hunting in the woods.
 As the white man has travelled onwards, he has spread over the country belonging to several tribes.
-These, although thus enclosed by one common people, keep up their ancient distinctions, and sometimes go to war with each other.
-In an engagement which took place lately, the two parties most singularly chose the centre of the village of Bathurst for the field of battle.
-This was of service to the defeated side, for the runaway warriors took refuse in the barracks.
+These, although thus enclosed by one common people, keep up their ancient distinctions, and sometimes go to avar with each other.
+In an engagement which took place lately, the two paries most singularly chose the courter of the village of Bathurst for the field of battle.
+This was of service to the defacted side, for the runaway variers took refuge in the barrecks.

-The number of aborigines is rapidly decreasing.
-In my whole ride, with the exception of some boys brought up by Englishmen, I saw only one other party.
-This decrease, no doubt, must be partly owing to the introduction of spirits, to European diseases (even the milder ones of which, such as measles,\ prove very destructive), and to the gradual extinction of the wild animals.
-It is said that numbers of their children invariably perish in very early infancy from the effects of their wandering life; and as the difficulty of procuring food increases, so must their wandering habits increase; and hence the population, without any apparent deaths from famine, is repressed in a manner extremely sudden compared to what happens in civilized countries, where the father, though in adding to his labour he may injure himself, does not destroy his offspring.
+The number of aborgines is rapidly decreasing.
+In my whole rice, with the exception of some loops brought up by Englishmen, I aw only one other party.
+This decrease, no doubt, must be partly oving to the introduction of splits, to European discases (even the milder ones of which, such as the measles, prove y destructive), and to the gradual exitation of the wild animals.
+It is said that numbers of their children invariably perids in very early infunct y four diverse of their availably perids in very early infunct y from the effects of their availably perids wandering labils increase; and hence the populatic countries, where the father, though in adding to his labour he may injure himself, does not destrey his offering.